dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 	- If a system is to serve the creative spirit, it must be entirely comprehensible to a single individual.
 Human potential manifests in individuals. — Dan Ingalls
 	- Civilization advances by extending the number of operations we can perform without thinking about them
 	- Time is the denominator
-	- Energy, not time, is our most precious resource. —Jim Loehr
+	- Energy, not time, is our most precious resource. — Jim Loehr
 	- [[Sufficiently Powerful Optimization Of Any Known Target Destroys All Value]] — Scott Alexander -
 -